tallnhairydave/LaundryBot/README.md

 # LaundryBot
 ESP8266 based CT Clamp sensor for monitoring washing machine power usage and reporting into HomeAssistant.
+Includes an OLED display for visible information in the kitchen, and is housed in a 3D printed enclosure.

 1. You need ESPHome add-on installed and running in HomeAssistant.
 1. You will need the fonts listed in fonts/readme.txt downloaded and installed in your HA installation in config/esphome/fonts/